fluffymadness/odroid-xu3-fan-control/README.md

 Precautions
 ---

-Use this script on your own risk.
+Use this script at your own risk.
 The original author tested it only on XU3 Lite and I only did a quick test after my modifications.

 I modified it for XU4 and Lakka and set a minimum fanspeed of 60,